algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/sow.md

 ### Factors

-For the success of this project according to deadlines, we will need a lot of personal investment and to not lose project time replaced by classes, events, exams or just beeing deleted due to an unpredictable issue.
+For the success of this project according to deadlines, we will need a lot of personal commitment and we must ensure that project time is not compromised by classes, events, exams or just beeing deleted due to an unpredictable issue.

 #### CSF 1: Successful Parser Development